crypblizz8/maison/README.md

 * A MetaMask account and the [MetaMask browser extension](https://metamask.io/download/) 🦊.
 * A Privy account.
 Email hi@privy.io if you don't have one yet.

+You can check out [a running version of the quickstart](https://demos.privy.io/quickstart).

 ## Setting up the Privy Schema

 In this sample project, we will collect two simple pieces of user data: their name and their favorite color.
 In your Privy console, create two fields: